MultiSafepay/docs/content/payments/methods/wallet/wechatpay/product-rules.md

 {{< /details >}}

-- To request support for more currencies, contact your account manager at <sales@multisafepay.com>
+- To request support for more currencies, email your account manager at <sales@multisafepay.com>

 - Currency conversion is processed in EUR only.